 All the hypergraphs considered here are finite and have no parallel edges.
-An r-uniform hypergraph (=r-graph for short) H = (V, E), is a hypergraph in which each edge contains precisely r distinct vertices of V. Denote by $f_r(n, v, e)$ the largest number of edges in an r-graph on n vertices that contains no e edges spanned by v vertices.
-Estimating the asymptotic growth of this function for fixed integers r, e, v and large n is one of the most well studied problems in extremal graph theory.
-In particular, when $e = \binom{v}{r}$ we get the well known Turán problem of determining the maximum possible number of edges in an r-graph that contains no complete r-graph on v vertices.
-See the surveys [8], [11], [14], and [21] for results and references on this and other graph and hypergraph Turán problems.
-In 1973, Brown, Erdős and Sós [5], [6] initiated the study of the function f for r-graphs ($r \ge 3$).
-A general case they managed to resolve was that for every $2 \le k < r$ and $e \ge 3$ where the upper bound follows from the observation that in any r-graph that contains no e edges spanned by e(r-k) + k vertices, any set of k vertices belongs to at most e - 1 edges, and the lower bound is obtained by a (by now) standard application of the probabilistic deletion method.
+An r-uniform hypergraph (=r-graph for short) H=(V,E), is a hypergraph in which each edge contains precisely r distinct vertices of V. Denote by $f_r(n,v,e)$ the largest number of edges in an r-graph on n vertices that contains no e edges spanned by v vertices.
+Estimating the asymptotic growth of this function for fixed integers r,e and v is one of the most well studied problems in extremal graph theory.
+In particular, when $e=\binom{v}{r}$ we get the well known Turán problem of determining the maximum possible number of edges in an r-graph that contains no complete r-graph on v vertices.
+See the surveys [11], [8] and [20] for results and references on this and other graph and hypergraph Turán problems.
+In 1973, Brown, Erdős and Sós [5],[6] initiated the study of the function f for r-graphs.
+A general case they managed to resolve was that for every $2 \le k < r$ and $e \ge 3$ where the upper bound follows from the observation that in any r-graph that contains no e edges on e(r-k)+k vertices, any set of k vertices belongs to at most e-1 edges, and the lower bound is obtained by a (by now) standard application of the probabilistic deletion method.
 This suggested the much more difficult problem of computing the asymptotic value of